lesleyrs/clipboard-narrator/README.md

 Web build will spam for clipboard access as it's required to work currently.

 PC build is recommended as it'll be able to read from clipboard in the background.
+No internet connection needed.

 Current problems are comments in `main.gd`, but it's completely functional.